ouerum/neural-FEBI/readme.md

 URL: https://drive.google.com/drive/folders/1LsVEmKFALN9t2trWivPgEZI41lzeqEdu?usp=sharing

-The dataset contains two folders :
+The dataset contains two parts :

-* dataset/etherscan: the solidity contracts crawled from Etherscan.
+* dataset/etherscan.zip: the solidity contracts crawled from Etherscan.
 It was collected by /neural-FEBI/scripts/contractCrawler
 * dataset/ground-truth: the ground-truth of function boundaries for given instrumented solc and contracts.
 It was constructed by /neural-FEBI/scripts/buildGroundTruth